kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 **Students are very welcome.** If you know students or colleagues who might be interested in attending some of the talks or discussions, please send them this page (and I can add them to the corresponding WeChat group).

 </details>

+The workshop is deliberately informal.
+Many of the talks will be about **work in progress, unfinished projects, open questions, preliminary ideas, or introductory material**, rather than polished final results.
+The aim is to create an environment in which it is easy to develop ideas together.

 ---